pratikdatey/Customer-Service-Requests-Analysis/README.md

    - Are the type of complaint or service requested and location related?

 Dataset Description :
-   -Field 	Description
+  Field 	Description
- -Unique Key 	(Plain text) - Unique identifier for the complaints -Created Date 	(Date and Time) - The date and time on which the complaint is raised -Closed Date 	(Date and Time)  - The date and time on which the complaint is closed -Agency 	(Plain text) - Agency code
+ - Unique Key 	(Plain text) - Unique identifier for the complaints
+- Created Date 	(Date and Time) - The date and time on which the complaint is raised
+- Closed Date 	(Date and Time)  - The date and time on which the complaint is closed -Agency 	(Plain text) - Agency code
 -Agency Name 	(Plain text) - Name of the agency -Complaint Type 	(Plain text) - Type of the complaint